telerik/winforms-docs/controls/buttons/dropdownbutton/customizing-appearance/themes.md

 ---
 title: Themes
-page_title: Themes | UI for WinForms Documentation
+page_title: Themes - WinForms DropDownButton Control
 description: RadDropDownButton provides a menu-like interface open from a button.
 Each of the items of RadDropDownButton can be set to perform an action when clicked.
 slug: winforms/buttons/button/customizing-appearance/themes
 tags: button, themes